JRose31/Coding-Time-Tracker/README.md

 *You can record your timed session multiple times in a day, the script will update your days total session duration.*

 #### Upcoming Functionalities
-- Display personal session data on a graph
 - Dedicated desktop application